kiwisincebirth/TRS-80-MODEL-1-K/FEATURES.md

 ## Advanced Features

 What follows is specific guidance about certain features which come with consideration for
-* The actual parts used that will need to be ordered
+* The actual parts used that will need to be ordered.
-* The assembly of the components on the board itself
+* The assembly of the components on the board itself.

 ### Alternate Main Clock